syncfusion-content/blazor-docs/blazor/datepicker/mask-support.md

 # Mask Support in Blazor DatePicker Component

-The [EnableMask]() property in the Syncfusion Blazor Datepicker component allows you to enable or disable the masking functionality of the input field.
-When enabled, the component will display the input field as a masked textbox, with a specific pattern to enter the date value.
+The masking feature allows users to enter a date in the correct format, as specified by the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDatePicker-1.html#Syncfusion_Blazor_Calendars_SfDatePicker_1_Format) property.
+This helps to ensure that the date is entered correctly and can also make it easier for users to understand how to enter the date.
+The [EnableMask]() property in the DatePicker component allows you to enable or disable the masking functionality.
+When enabled, the input field will be displayed as masked with a specific date format pattern for entering the date.

-By default, the "EnableMask" property is set to `false`.
+By default, the `EnableMask` property is set to `false`.

-You can also customize the mask pattern used by the component by using the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDatePicker-1.html#Syncfusion_Blazor_Calendars_SfDatePicker_1_Format) property.

 The following example demonstrates default format of DatePicker component with mask.